Chapter 15: Further Developments

 'How'd you do that?'
 Sirius asked, impressed.

 'Muggles can do a bit of magic of their own, you know,' said Beth, pleased at his reaction.
 'But a good magician never reveals her tricks.'

-Harry looked around the room.
+Harry glanced around.
 'D'you reckon we should clean this up?' he asked.

-The last was drawn out of him as a pillow caught him hard in the middle.
-Sirius stared between Beth and Harry in surprise, trying to work out who was the culprit.
-But they in turn were looking at each other in confusion.
+The exclamation was drawn out of him as a pillow caught him hard in the middle.
+Sirius stared between Beth and Harry, trying to determine the culprit.
+But they were looking at each other in confusion.

 'Ah, the benefits of youth,' said Albus Dumbledore, his blue eyes twinkling merrily.
 He tucked his wand away as he strode toward them.
 'I'm afraid it's been many years since I've engaged in a pillow fight.
 It is, I think, one of the things I miss most from my younger days.'